-Vision: To value diversity and to develop curious, confident
+Vision: To value diversity and to develop curious, confident and connected learners

 The Balmoral School curriculum is based on research and current educational thinking.
 It has been developed using the New Zealand Curriculum and the five identified key competencies: